javalite/site-content/src/activejdbc/caching.md

 ~~~~

-### Destructive operations
+### Mutative or destructive operations

-Whenever you execute a destructive operation against a model (INSERT, UPDATE, DELETE), the entire cache for that model is invalidated.
+Whenever you execute a mutative or destructive operation against a model (INSERT, UPDATE, DELETE), the entire cache for that model is invalidated.
  This means that caches are best used for lookup data (duh!).

 The framework will also invalidate and drop caches of all related tables.
 For instance: